Showing 1-96 of 436 items found in Events

 With more than 150 vendors selling original, handmade arts, crafts, and fine arts there is something for everyone.
 Choose from a variety of fair food, enjoy live entertainment, and fresh fruit and vegetables from the local farmers’ markets.
 Children will enjoy the many games and contests provided to keep them entertained throughout the day.

 More than 100 handcrafted Scarecrows on display.
 View and vote for your favorites.
 Huge juried craft show, carnival, great food, continuous free live entertainment, many free children's activities, make your own scarecrow, and much more!
 A celebration of the autumn season!

-Pumpkinfest September 19-October 31, 2015.
-Tractor drawn hayrides, corn maze, New!
-Buffalo Creek Mining Co, pony & camel rides, Animal Land, Pumpkin Playland, kiddie rides, Parakeet Encounter, Pig Races (Sat, Sun & Mon) Pumpkin Patch Café, homemade apple cider & pumpkin donuts made daily.
+Pumpkinfest will be held September 24-October 31, 2016.
+Includes tractor drawn hayrides, corn maze, New this year are the Buffalo Creek Mining Co, pony & camel rides, Animal Land, Pumpkin Playland, kiddie rides, Parakeet Encounter, Pig Races (Sat, Sun & Mon) Pumpkin Patch Café, homemade apple cider & pumpkin donuts made daily.
 Antique tractor display, fall produce, birthday parties and school groups by reservation only.
-Family farm since 1912.